 What is the Virgin Gut?

 The gut of a baby is immunologically and microbiologically naive at birth.
 In non-fancy speak: it is near-sterile (Palmer et al 2007; Reinhardt 2009).
 Another important characteristic of the newborn gut is that, until around 6 months of age, it is "open".
 This means the spaces between the cells of the small intestine will allow large molecules to pass directly into their bloodstream.
 Consequently, as well as the beneficial antibodies in breastmilk passing into baby's bloodstream, allergy-triggering proteins from other foods, disease-causing pathogens and other nasties can also pass through.

 Perhaps the most interesting fact of all is that you are, at best, only 10 percent human.
 The rest of you is made up of bacterial cells.
 There are 10-100 trillion bacterial cells in your gut.
 More than 1000 different species and 7000 different strains.
+These gut flora are an "invisible pillar of human health" (Williams 2013).
 Research has pinpointed infant feeding as a key determinant of which bacteria set up shop in your baby's gut.
 Diet provides nutrients for the maintenance and growth of bacterial communities and acts as a selective factor for differential bacterial colonization (Blaut and Clavel, 2007; Edwards and Parrett, 2002).
 If breastmilk is all that has ever entered baby’s gut, it retains much of its sterility and is often referred to as a “virgin gut”.
 Antibodies and other constituents of breastmilk create this unique environment (Wade 2010; Current Nutrition & Food Science 2012; Molecular & Cellular Proteomics 2012).